muerrilla/ComfyUI-Colorcraft/README.md

 <br>
 <p align="center">
 <a href="assets/dynamic-range.jpg"><img src="assets/dynamic-range.jpg" width="720" alt="Sample showing the high dynamic range property"></a>
-<br><sub>High Dynamic Range: middle is the original — note the lamps and the shutters (Click to view full size)</sub>
+<br><sub>High Dynamic Range: middle is the original — note the lamps and the shutters</sub>
 </p>
 And because the edit happens while the image is still forming, it doesn't just recolor the result: it can steer the generation itself (e.g. making darker, brighter, or more colorful compositions than the model would produce on its own).
 You can even push or pull fine detail and texture directly, something no post-process filter can genuinely add back once it's gone.
 <br><br>
 <p align="center">
 <a href="assets/steering.jpg"><img src="assets/steering.jpg" width="720" alt="Sample showing the steering property"></a>
-<br><sub>Steering: top-left is the original, the rest use same prompt/seed with different edits applied at early steps (Click to view full size)</sub>
+<br><sub>Steering: top-left is the original, the rest use same prompt/seed with different edits applied at early steps</sub>
 </p>
 Oh, and also, you won't need a second software or process.
 You do it all in one go.